georgio-sd/aws-articles/EKS-Nodelocal-dnscache.md

 ### Short description:
 This is a step by step guide about NodeLocal DNSCache installation on an EKS cluster.<br>
-*You need to use a Linux shell to run the commands below*
+*You need to use a Linux shell to run the commands below* *NodeLocal DNSCache uses CoreDNS.
+Do not delete CoreDNS, NodeLocal DNSCache will not work without it*

 ### Resolution:
 #### Installation.
-(!)
-NodeLocal DNSCache uses CoreDNS.
-Do not delete CoreDNS, NodeLocal DNSCache will not work without it.

 Delete the previous NodeLocal DNSCache installation if it is necessary:
 ```